cindent

 Once you have mapped caps lock to control, C-[

-viable alternative for escape.
+is a viable alternative for escape.

 I also map escape to jj